Technoplatz/bi/README.md

 The flexibility of business data meets the power of the multi-container platform.

-- <span style="font-weight:500; color: blue">Docker Compose</span>\
+- Docker Compose\
-A powerful tool that was developed to help define and share multi-container applications.
+<sup>A tool developed to help define and share multi-container applications.</sup>
-- <span style="font-weight:500; color: blue">MongoDB</span>\
+- MongoDB\
-A document database used to build highly available and scalable internet applications.
-With its flexible schema approach, replication and transaction support it's popular with development teams using agile methodologies.
+<sup>A document database used to build highly available and scalable internet applications.</sup>
-- <span style="font-weight:500; color: blue">Python Programming Language</span>\
+- Python Programming Language\
-Python is a high-level programming language which supports multiple programming paradigms including structured, object-oriented and functional programming.
+<sup>A high-level language which supports multiple programming paradigms.</sup>
-- <span style="font-weight:500; color: blue">Pandas Library</span>\
+- Pandas Library\
-A fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language.
+<sup>An open source data analysis and manipulation tool built on top of the Python.</sup>
-- <span style="font-weight:500; color: blue">Ionic Angular TS</span>\
+- Ionic Angular TS\
-A platform and framework for building client applications using HTML and Microsoft TypeScript.
+<sup>A framework for building client applications using HTML and TypeScript.</sup>
-- <span style="font-weight:500; color: blue">Github</span>\
+- Github\
-An open source and distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
+<sup>The leading version control system designed to handle everything.</sup>

 ## Highlights